 I liked the Garmin's easy setup process and large display, but finding my readings in its app was tricky.
 There are better deals at this price.

-You can purchase the Under Armour scale either separately for $180 or as part of the $400 UA Healthbox, which also includes a fitness tracker and a chest-strap heart-rate monitor.
-Read our full review of the UA Healthbox here.
+You can purchase the Under Armour scale either separately for $100 or as part of the $400 UA HealthBox, which also includes a fitness tracker and a chest-strap heart-rate monitor.
+Read our full review of the UA HealthBox here.

 Measuring 14.2 inches in diameter, the UA Scale is one of the largest I tested and, aside from the QardioBase, the only other one with a circular design.
 At the top is a large, easy-to-read, 4 x 1.75-inch display.
 The UA Scale connects to both Bluetooth and Wi-Fi, so it can automatically upload your weight to the UA Record app as well as MapMyFitness, which is also owned by Under Armour.

-The UA Scale is a solid device, but it costs $30 more than our favorite scale, the Withings WS-50, which offers more features.
+The UA Scale is a solid device, but the Nokia Body+ offers more features.

 The least-expensive smart scale I tested, the Nuyu Wireless Scale impressed me right off the bat with its large, 6 x 2-inch display that has bold, bright-green numbers and disappears into the scale's black top when not in use.